 During the second half of the 20th century, synthetically derived chemicals were the standard for agricultural inputs.
 This includes pesticides, herbicides and fertilizer.
 This was largely driven by a need to feed and clothe an increasing world population, but it was also driven by the increased emphasis on profit through agricultural surplus and trade on the international market.
 Products like Round up, Miracle Grow, and chemical based insecticides became ubiquitous for both market farmers and home growers.
 While there are numerous negative impacts on the ecosystem from the production and application of complex, synthetic agricultural inputs, the casual gardener often overlooks the detrimental impact of these inputs on the microorganisms that live in soil.

 According to the Frontiers in Bioscience article 'Microbe to Microbiome: A paradigm Shift in the Application of Microorganisms for Sustainable Agriculture' there are often 10 billion microorganisms representing up to 10 million different species found in a single gram of healthy soil (Ray et al, 2020).
 Given such a high concentration and diversity, these microorganisms are incredibly small, and represent a complex relationship between each other, the plants, and their natural environment: the soil.
 Soil microorganisms are responsible for breaking down organic matter into its constituent parts, fixing atmospheric nitrogen, and overall making nutrients available to plants.
 They include fungi, bacteria, protozoans (small single celled organisms), nematodes (small, often microscopic worms), and others.
 Today we call this ecosystem the soil food web or the microbiome.
-For a lot of great information about the Soil Food Web, check out this informative article from the USDA.

 But how can the home gardener or small scale farmer test for microbes in soil?
 Until now, a grower would need to take a soil sample and send it in to laboratory.
 Most soil tests are performed by university agricultural extensions.
 They reflect the industrial model of agriculture, looking only at the nutrients available and making amendment recommendations based on a balance of nutrient requirements for the plants.
 This method completely ignores the needs and benefits of the microbes living within the soil food web.
 Laboratory soil tests for microbes are expensive, and facilities that can perform such tests are uncommon.
 Recently, the engineers and scientists at Prolific Earth Sciences developed the revolutionary new product: The Microbiometer soil microbe test kit.